chwenyee/tp/docs/team/chwenyee.md

 **Sections:**

+- **Design: Parser component**
+  - Documented the `Parser` class and its interaction with `Command` subclasses
+  - Created:
+    - Class diagram `parserClassDiagram.png`, showing the structure
+    - Sequence diagram `parserSequence.png`, showing the parsing flow
+  - Explained the parsing workflow in `Parser`

 - **Add and Delete Appointment feature:**

   - Documented the implementation details of the `add-appointment` and `delete-appointment` features, including step-by-step usage scenarios to clarify system behavior.
-  - Created a sequence diagram for both `add-appointment` and `delete-appointment` features, visualizing how the command interacts with the `Parser`, `ManagementSystem`, and `Storage` components.
+  - Created sequence diagrams to visualize how the command interacts with the `Parser`, `ManagementSystem`, and `Storage` components.
+    - `addAppointmentSequence.png` for `add-appointment`
+    - `deleteAppointmentSequence.png` for `delete-appointment`
   - Explained the reason they are implemented this way
   - Explained the alternatives considered and justified their rejection

 - Non-functional requirements

 - Glossary

 #### Contributions to team-based tasks: